 One solution could be to eat an oatmeal-inspired dish of seeds and nut flours cooked in plant milk, often referred to as “noatmeal” (geddit? “no-oat-oatmeal”).
-This oat-free breakfast gruel is made with ingredients like hemp hearts, chia seeds, flax meal, almond, and coconut flours.
+This oat-free breakfast gruel is made with ingredients like hemp hearts, chia seeds, flax meal, almond, and coconut flour.
 This is an excellent option for anyone eating a grain-free, low-carb, or keto diet.
-However, the taste and texture of “oatmeal” can be iffy; mucilaginous seeds like flax and chia can give it a slimy texture, and several of the above-listed ingredients have a slightly bitter flavor.
-Moreover, many people don’t tolerate nuts, or need to limit oxalates (which nuts and seeds tend to be high in), or have trouble digesting large amounts of fat in one sitting.
+However, the taste and texture of noatmeal can be iffy; mucilaginous seeds like flax and chia can give it a slimy texture, and several of the above-listed ingredients have a slightly bitter flavor.
+Moreover, many people don’t tolerate nuts or need to limit oxalates (which nuts and seeds tend to be high in) or have trouble digesting large amounts of fat in one sitting.

-For them and other folks who don’t love noatmeal, I’ve devised a different approach to oatmeal: keep the oats (but less of them), and add more protein and fat.
-Here are just a few reasons why protein and fat are a game-changer:
+For them and other folks who don’t love noatmeal, I’ve devised a different approach to oatmeal: keep the oats (but less of them) and add more protein and fat.
+Here are just a few reasons why protein and fat can be a game-changer:

 - Satiety: Protein and fat are more satiating than carbohydrates alone (“naked carbs,” as carbs eaten on their own are often described).
-Adding protein and fat to your oatmeal can help you feel full and satisfied for a longer period, reducing the likelihood of snacking or feeling hungry shortly after eating.
+Adding protein and fat to your oatmeal can help you feel full and satisfied for longer, reducing the likelihood of snacking or feeling hungry shortly after eating.

 - Blood sugar regulation: Adding protein and fat can help slow down the digestion and absorption of the carbohydrates in oats.
-This results in a more gradual rise in blood sugar levels, which can be beneficial for individuals trying to manage their blood sugar levels, especially those with (pre-)diabetes.
+This results in a more gradual rise in blood sugar levels, which can help individuals struggling to manage their blood sugar levels, especially those with (pre-)diabetes.

-- Flavor and texture: The texture is very similar to that of regular oatmeal, but the taste is richer and creamier thanks to the addition of milk, nut/seed butter, and protein powder.
+- Flavor and texture: The texture is very similar to regular oatmeal, but the taste is richer and creamier thanks to the addition of milk, nut/seed butter, and protein powder.